SchwabischesBauernbrot/KoboldAI-Client-Wiki/Sampling.md

 The softmax function has some interesting properties, the most important of which are listed below:
 * The probabilities are always greater than or equal to 0 and less than or equal to 1.
 * The probabilities always add up to 1.
-* The softmax function preserves the ordering of the tokens -- token A has a higher probability than token B if and only if token A has a higher logit than token B.
+* The softmax function preserves the ordering of the tokens&mdash;token A has a higher probability than token B if and only if token A has a higher logit than token B.
 * Adding the same number number to the logits do not change the probabilities.
 If we add 1 to every logit, the probabilities do not change, but they will change if the values we add to each logit are not the same. *Multiplying* the logits by the same nonzero real number *does* almost always change the probabilities.
 * In math libraries such as PyTorch, we can set logits to negative infinity.
 If a logit is negative infinity, the corresponding probability is always zero (since ![](https://math.vercel.app/?color=gray&from=\displaystyle\lim_{x\to-\infty}e^x=0)) as long as there is at least one logit that isn't negative infinity.
 Of course, there has to be at least one logit that isn't negative infinity, or else the behaviour is undefined.